Dial 911 and You Could Die

 You have no right to expect the police to protect you from crime.
-The police don’t even have to come when you call.
+The police don’t have to come when you call 911.
 Depending solely on police emergency response means relying on the telephone as the only defensive tool.
 Too often citizens in trouble dial 911 . . . and DIE!

 Americans increasingly believe, however, that all they need for protection is a telephone.
-Dial 911 and the police, fire, and ambulance will come straight to the rescue.
+Dial 911 and the police will come to the rescue.

 To be fair to our men in blue, most officers really do want to save lives and stop dangerous situations before people get hurt.
 But the key point to remember is that they are under no legal obligation to do so.